ankane/secure_rails/README.md

   **Why:** Secure authentication is hard.
 Use a library that’s battle-tested.
 Don’t roll your own.

-- Notify users if their passwords are pawned by using a library like [pwned](https://github.com/philnash/pwned) or [devise-pwned_password](https://github.com/michaelbanfield/devise-pwned_password)
+- Notify users if their passwords are pwned by using a library like [pwned](https://github.com/philnash/pwned) or [devise-pwned_password](https://github.com/michaelbanfield/devise-pwned_password)

-  **Why:** To prevent users from using pawned passwords
+  **Why:** To prevent users from using pwned passwords

 - Notify users of password changes